MakeBelieve Arts philosophy is to reimagine learning...

 All our Creative Associates are introduced to the principals of Multiple Intelligence and trained in Restorative Approaches, and in this way, everyone we send into the classroom has experienced the same philosophical ethos that underpins our approach.
 Investing in this team is a vital aspect of our work, ensuring that the quality of our programmes is maintained and that the relationships we have with everyone we employ is recognised and valued.

 Creative Associates also have the opportunity to delve further into various educational philosophies via our in-house educational library and access one off training programmes offered by visiting or in-house educational consultants.

 But we are as concerned with the depth of engagement as we are with the quantity of children we have reached.
-Through our involvement in our core boroughs of Lewisham, Tower Hamlets, Southwark and Greenwich and the age span of our programmes we have been able to take many young people on a creative journey through their school careers, re-connecting with them through various programmes at differing stages of their development.
+Through our involvement in our previous home borough of Lewisham and into Tower Hamlets, Southwark and Greenwich and now our new base in Wiltshire, the age span of our programmes we have been able to take many young people on a creative journey through their school careers, re-connecting with them through various programmes at differing stages of their development.

 Also by placing an importance on INSET teacher training, and by publishing aspects of our process, we ensure that we support sustainability in all areas of our work.

 We believe MakeBelieve Arts truly makes a difference in the lives of the children and young people we come across.
 Our work has been recognised in a number of ways, from funders to awards to individual recognition of company members.